Ultralight Dark Matter Constraints from NanoHertz Gravitational Waves: Results and Analysis

 \section{Results and Analysis}

 The posterior distributions for the ``simple'' and ``realistic'' models are presented in Figures~\ref{fig:posterior1} and \ref{fig:posterior2}.
 The 95\% region for \(\psi_0\) matches well with the results of Ref.~\cite{alonso} who found a best fit of $\psi_0 \sim-2.5$.
-Our results for (\(\psi_0\), \(m_{\psi, 0}\), \(\mu\), \(\epsilon_{\mu}\)) are in agreement with the results from those in Figure~10 of Agazie2023, a phenomenological model with astrophysical priors and with Ref.~\cite{Tiruvaskar:2025lkq} for the self-interacting dark matter model.
+Our results for (\(\psi_0\), \(m_{\psi, 0}\), \(\mu\), \(\epsilon_{\mu}\)) are mainly prior driven and are in agreement with the results from those in Figure~10 of Agazie2023, a phenomenological model with astrophysical priors and with Ref.~\cite{Tiruvaskar:2025lkq} for the self-interacting dark matter model.

-For the realistic model, the median value and 68\% credible interval of the ULDM particle mass \(m\) is \(6.98 ^{+ 12.2} _{-4.7} \times 10^{-22}\) eV.
-For the simple model the allowed range is \(1.43 ^{+ 4.0} _{-1.2} \times 10^{-22}\) eV.
+For the realistic model, the median and 68\% credible interval of the ULDM particle mass \(m\) is \(6.53 ^{+ 6.7} _{-4.6} \times 10^{-22}\) eV.
+For the simple model the allowed range is \(1.78 ^{+ 3.0} _{-1.3} \times 10^{-22}\) eV.
 Figure~\ref{fig:compare} presents the 68\% and 95\% confidence parameter regions of our models, along with constraints on the ULDM parameter space \cite{Lazare:2024uvj}, and we see that these overlap with significant regions that are permitted by observations.
 For both models, the ULDM particle mass is well constrained, but the fraction is not, confirming the expectations of Section \ref{subsec:scaling}.

 Figure~\ref{fig:strain} shows the best-fit gravitational strain spectra.
 The corresponding parameter values at the maximum log-posterior are given in Table~\ref{table_bestfit_values}.

 Spectra for different values of \(\mathrm{log}_{10}\left(\frac{m}{10^{-22}eV}\right)\) can be seen in Figures \ref{fig:varied_strain_spectra}.
 We find that in the realistic model, the strain is more sensitive to changes in the particle mass than in the simplified model, as expected from our scaling expectations.